Metro School Volunteer Protocol

 CMS Wellness Policy (JL)

-Charlotte-Mecklenburg Board of Education is committed to providing school environments that promote and protect children's health and well-being, reduce childhood obesity, and enhance students' ability to learn by supporting healthy eating, physical activity, and the development of lifelong wellness practices.
+Charlotte Mecklenburg Schools is committed to providing school environments that promote a positive culture of health and wellness and protect the health and well-being of students and staff, and to practices that reduce childhood obesity and enhance students’ ability to learn by supporting healthy eating, physical activity, a tobacco and drug-free culture and the development of lifelong physical and mental wellness practices.